enofex/naikan/docs/index.md

 * **License management**: *Naikan* lets you keep track of licenses for each project and ensure compliance, preventing any potential legal issues.

+* **Git Integration**: The *Naikan Maven Plugin* will collect Git repository information and statistics from your project and push it to *Naikan* as well.

 ## Sponsors